Soaring labor costs at Southwest Airlines overshadow record revenue as summer travel revs up

 Southwest struggled with a shortage of pilots as travel began recovering last year, but Jordan said it will soon be caught up.

 Southwest's profit fell from $760 million a year earlier.
-Excluding special items, per-share earnings were $1.09, beating the analyst consensus forecast of 99 cents per share, according to a FactSet survey.
+Excluding special items, earnings per share were $1.09, matching the mean forecast in a FactSet survey of analysts.

 Southwest's labor costs rose 25.5% from a year earlier, an increase of more than $500 million, and the airline said third-quarter non-fuel costs would rise by 3.5% to 6.5% for each seat flown one mile, mostly in anticipation of higher wages.

-Note: This story has been corrected to show that analysts in a FactSet survey expected Southwest to earn $1.09 per share, not 99 cents per share.